zautumnz/cozy/editor/README.md

 * ./cozy.cloc is a langdef for [cloc](https://github.com/AlDanial/cloc).
 * ./cozy.el is a mode for Emacs
-* ./cozy.vim is a syntax file for vim
+* ./vim is a WIP full plugin for vim support